shadowsocks/shadowsocks-nodejs/README.md

 shadowsocks-nodejs is a lightweight tunnel proxy which can help you get through firewalls.
 It is a port of [shadowsocks](https://github.com/clowwindy/shadowsocks).

+The nodejs version has a better performance than the original Python version.

-The protocol is compatible with the origin shadowsocks.
+The protocol is compatible with the origin shadowsocks(if both have been upgraded to the latest version).
 For example, you can use a python client with a nodejs server.

-NOTE this project is in an alpha stage.
-The code may have bugs, such as memory leak.

 usage
 -----------